 Hiccups, medically known as singultus, refer to sudden, involuntary contractions of the diaphragm, a muscle involved in breathing that is located between the chest and the abdomen.
 These contractions result in abrupt inhalations of air that are usually followed by a characteristic “hic” sound created by the sudden closure of the vocal cords.Hiccups occur as a result of the hiccup reflex, a type of reflex arc.
 A reflex arc is a neurological pathway that provides an immediate, involuntary response to a certain stimulus.
 The hiccup reflex involves the phrenic, vagal, and sympathetic nerves, which process and execute the abrupt contraction of the diaphragm.
 Unlike most reflexes, which often have a protective function (e.g., moving away from heat or pain), the functional purpose of hiccups is unknown.
 In spite of this, most people have had or will have hiccups at some point in their lives.
 Usually, hiccups are benign, or unconcerning, and self-limited.
 However, if a case of hiccups lasts continuously for more than a month, they may be a sign of serious underlying illness.

 How long do hiccups last?

 Hiccups can vary in duration depending on their classification.
 Transient hiccups are most common, lasting anywhere from a few seconds to several minutes.
 If hiccups last longer than 48 hours, they are known as persistent hiccups.
-In rare instances, episodes may last longer than 1 month, which are referred to as chronic or intractable hiccups.
+In rare instances, episodes may last longer than one month, which are referred to as chronic or intractable hiccups.